 Within the Wellington district, the PGFNZ have identified a 43% increase in overall client presentations to the service in 2009 (including 36% of clients who were Affected Others and 64% who were Gamblers).
-The reasons for increased client presentation are unknown, however the PGFNZ suspect it may be due to increased public health promotion activities and other Public Health initiatives such as Gamble Free Day which have helped to raise awareness within the local community.
+The reasons for increased

 The trend in presentations in the Wellington district since 1999 is illustrated below.
 The trend from 2003 appears to align with the national trend.
 As noted earlier, real figures are likely to be significantly higher.